-GRAND RAPIDS, MI (April 6, 2018) – Retired Covenant missionary Gordon John Christensen, who wrote a three-volume New Testament commentary for Congolese Christians in their native language, died this morning at the age of 92.
+GRAND RAPIDS, MI (April 6, 2018) – Retired Covenant missionary Gordon John Christensen, who wrote a three-volume New Testament commentary for Congolese Christians in Lingala, died this morning at the age of 92.

-He was born in Seattle, Washington, to Ivor Christensen and Helen Weston on July 9, 1925.
+He was born in Seattle, Washington, to Ivor and Helen (Weston) Christensen on July 9, 1925.

 Gordon attended Seattle Pacific University.
 His education was interrupted by polio during his second year at the university.